Skip to content

 How H.R.
 1 Eligibility and Access Restrictions Will Limit Behavioral Health Coverage for Californians

 H.R.
-1 introduces sweeping eligibility and access restrictions that will push Californians off Medi-Cal and disrupt reliable coverage for behavioral health services.
-Losing Medi-Cal coverage could disrupt access to psychiatric medications, counseling, and treatment programs, heightening the risk of crisis, hospitalization, or incarceration.
+1 introduces sweeping eligibility and access restrictions that will push Californians off Medi-Cal and disrupt reliable coverage for preventative and lower-acuity behavioral health services.
+Losing Medi-Cal coverage could disrupt access to medications, counseling, and treatment programs, heightening the risk of crisis, hospitalization, or incarceration.
 The new law:

 • Excludes immigrant groups from Medi-Cal coverage.
 Refugees, asylees, humanitarian parolees, trafficking survivors, and other immigrants previously eligible under humanitarian protections will lose Medi-Cal, which would take away access to Medi-Cal behavioral health care from some of the most vulnerable people in the state.